 Day 1: Yosemite Valley Highlights

-Start your 2 days in Yosemite as early as possible.
-If you only have 2 days, try and arrive at the Park Entrances by 7am.
-Don’t forget – it takes 30 to 45 minutes to reach Yosemite Valley once you’ve entered the Park.
+From the entrance stations it takes 30 to 45 minutes to reach Yosemite Valley once you’ve entered the Park.

-On the way to the day-use Parking Lot, stop at Bridalveil Falls.
-This waterfall cascades 620 feet into Yosemite Valley.
+Bridalveil Falls cascades 620 feet into Yosemite Valley, and is often the first waterfall visitors encounter when entering the Park.
 Stop and park and walk the short 1/4 mile trail to the viewing platform.
 Enjoy the view – but don’t stay too long – you’ve got lots more to see!

 From Yosemite Village, walk to Shuttle Stops #1 (located on the east side of the day-use Parking Lot) or Shuttle Stop #2 (in front of the Village Store in Yosemite Village).
 Board the East Valley Shuttle to stop #16, Happy Isles.